Fatigue: WHO classification

 includes a category MG22 Fatigue (typically fatigue following exertion but sometimes may occur in the absence of such exertion as a symptom of health conditions), and many other categories where fatigue is mentioned as a secondary result of other factors.
 It does not include any fatigue-based psychiatric illness (unless it is accompanied by related psychiatric symptoms).

 DSM-5 lists 'fatigue or loss of energy nearly every day' as one factor in diagnosing depression.

 Treatment and management

 Management may include review of factors and methods as explained below.

 Cessation of medications causing fatigue

 Taking of medications with side effects of contributing to fatigue may be ceased.

 Medications to treat fatigue

 The UK NICE recommends consideration of amantadine, modafinil, and selective serotonin reuptake inhibitors (SSRIs) for MS fatigue.
 A PCORI review, however, found amantadine, methylphenidate, and modafinil no more effective than placebo in reducing fatigue, with side effects reported.
-Psychostimulants such as methylphenidate, amphetamines, and modafinil have been used in the treatment of fatigue related to depression, and medical illness such as chronic fatigue syndrome and cancer.
+Psychostimulants such as methylphenidate, amphetamines, and modafinil have been used in the treatment of fatigue related to depression, medical illness such as chronic fatigue syndrome, and cancer.
 They have also been used to counteract fatigue in sleep loss and in aviation.